subhanahmed047/tvml-demo-app/README.md

 # tvml-demo-app
 This simple app  shows random titles on the TV screen.
-The purpose is to demonstrate the working of a TVOS app using TVML.
+The purpose is to demonstrate the working of a TVOS app using TVML and webpack.

 To start the app you must have a running server to load the javascript files.
 To do so follow the steps below: